BChan26/Weather-API/README.md

 ### Features:
 - 2 methods for finding your latitude and longitude (If you allow location access, it autofills)
 - Weather with either Imperial (U.S.A) Units or Metric Units

-- Today's Forecast
-- Hourly Forecast
-    - Time
-    - Temp
-    - Cloud Cover
-    - Humidity
-    - Rain
-    - Snowfall
-    - Wind Speed
-- 7 Day Forecast
+- Today's Forecast & 7 Day Forecast
     - High Temp
     - Low Temp
     - Sunrise